HPCarey/Phrasal-verbs-quiz/README.md

 ### Fixed bugs
 I have detailed some of the sources I used to fix bugs in the Credit section.
 Some of the main issues that were resolved were:
 * Answers were not displaying in the answer button and the error in the console was: cannot set property innerhtml of null.
-So I ran console.log on the first button and it was undefined.
-I did some google searching to see why that might be because my id was definitely correct This [website](https://bobbyhadz.com/blog/javascript-cannot-set-property-innerhtml-of-null#:~:text=To%20resolve%20the%20%22Cannot%20set,not%20present%20in%20the%20DOM.) provided some explanations and through process of elimination I decided to remove the div container id and that solved the issue.
+    * I ran console.log on the first button and it was undefined.
+I did some google searching to see why that might be because my id was definitely correct.
+    * This [website](https://bobbyhadz.com/blog/javascript-cannot-set-property-innerhtml-of-null#:~:text=To%20resolve%20the%20%22Cannot%20set,not%20present%20in%20the%20DOM.) provided some explanations and through process of elimination I decided to remove the div container id and that solved the issue.

 * The biggest bug that took quite a bit of time to work out was that the wrong answers were being displayed as correct answers.
-In the console it sometimes showed that the correct answer for a question wsn't even in the options.
-I couldn't understand for along time what was going on and was focusing all my attention on the checkAnswer function.
-It was only after going to tutor support that the issue was the currentQuestionIndex++ in the renderQuestion function.
-Once I removed this it solved the problem of the correct answer being identified but didn't render thenext question.
-I added currentQuestionIndex++ to the next button event listener in the checkAnswer function and that resolved the question render bug.
+In the console it sometimes showed that the correct answer for a question wasn't even in the options.
+    * I couldn't understand for along time what was going on and was focusing all my attention on the checkAnswer function.
+It was only after going to tutor support that the tutor Alex was able to identitify that the issue was the currentQuestionIndex++ in the renderQuestion function.
+    * Once I removed this it solved the problem of the correct answer being identified but then the next question wasn't being rendered.
+    * I added currentQuestionIndex++ to the next button event listener in the checkAnswer function and that resolved the question render bug.

 * Correct/Incorrect class was not being removed from answer buttons once new question was rendered.
-I ran console.log on the answer buttons and saw that I was targeting them using their individual ids so I could see from the console that it was better to target them by class.
+I ran console.log on the answer buttons and saw that I was targeting them using their individual ids, so I could see from the console that it was better to target them by class.

-* The final bug was that the score and result from previous games would be continued in the next game if the user clicked restart.
-To fix the score I just had to edit the innerHTML of the score element.
-However the code to calculate the result was a bit more complicated and involved inserting a paragrapg element.
-I had to figure out how to that specific paragraph element and remove it once the restart function was called.
+* The score and result from previous games would be continued in the next game if the user clicked restart.
+    * To fix the score I just had to edit the innerHTML of the score element.
+    * The code to calculate the result was a bit more complicated and involved inserting a paragrapg element.
+I had to figure out how to target that specific paragraph element and remove it once the restart function was called.
 Details of this are in the credit section.

 ### Unfixed bugs